 If you give too much water to your basil plant, you put it at risk for root rot.
 Root rot is a fungal disease that eventually leads to plant death.

-Basil prefers warmer, humid climates.
-If you’re using controlled environment agriculture (CEA) techniques, keep the temperature between 70 to 80 degrees Fahrenheit and 60% to 65% humidity.
+If you can, keep the temperature between 70 to 80 degrees Fahrenheit and 60% to 65% humidity.

 Signs of Distress